This entry is also available in: Russian Chinese (Traditional)

-First Harley-Davidson bikes were brought to Japan as far back as during the World War I. After WWI ended, delivery continued.
-Moreover, popularity of American vehicles had been growing.
-Since 1920s, Harley-Davidson was established as an official supplier of bikes for Japan police, army and even the guard of the Emperor of Japan.
-Demand of the Japan market had been so high that Harley-Davidson established a dealer network, including an agency network for sales & spare parts under the “Harley-Davidson Sales Company of Japan” sign.
+First Harley-Davidson bikes were brought to Japan as far back as during World War I. After WWI ended, delivery continued.
+Moreover, the popularity of American vehicles had been growing.
+Since the 1920s, Harley-Davidson became an official supplier of bikes for Japan police, the army, and even the guard of the Emperor of Japan.
+The demand of the Japanese market had been so high that Harley-Davidson established a dealer network, including an agency network for sales of motorcycles and spare parts, named the “Harley-Davidson Sales Company of Japan”.

-However, in the late 1920s, the global financial crisis struck.
-Yen devalued in so much that you could buy a country estate for the price of a Harley bike.
-In 1929, Alfred Childs (who was the head of the Harley-Davidson Japan at the time) brought up a proposal to give Japan exclusive rights for manufacturing of Harley bikes in Japan.
+However, in the late 1920s, after the start of the global financial crisis Japanese Yen devalued in so much that you could buy a country estate for the price of a Harley-Davidson motorcycle.
+In 1929, the head of the Harley-Davidson Japan Alfred Childs brought up a proposal to give Japan exclusive rights for the manufacturing of Harley-Davidson motorcycles in Japan.

-Negotiations took a lot of time – the founders of Harley-Davidson wasn’t much enthusiastic over this idea.
-It took several years to build factory facilities, move American engineers with their families to Japan, ship all necessary drawings, diagrams etc… The manufacturing of Japanese Harleys started in 1935 at the Shinagawa works.
-The first bikes that left the conveyor were replicas of JD74 equipped with 1200 cc flathead engines.
+Negotiations took a lot of time – the founders of Harley-Davidson weren’t much enthusiastic over this idea.
+It took several years to build factory facilities, move American engineers with their families to Japan and deliver all necessary drawings, diagrams, etc. The manufacturing of Japanese Harleys started in 1935 at the Shinagawa works.
+The first bikes that left the conveyor were replicas of JD74 equipped with a 1200 cc flathead engines.
 A lot of subcontractors throughout Japan had been producing spare parts.
-Afterwards, these bikes became official machines of the Japan Army.
+After

 Harley-Davidson EL from «Motorworld by V.Sheynov» collection

 Meanwhile, warism and expansionism had been growing in Japan.
-In the late 1930s it resulted in dissatisfaction of the military leaders with regard to the fact that Japan produces foreign motorcycles.
-By this time, Harley-Davidson released the E model equipped with a 1000 cc overhead valve engine.
-Harley-Davidson proposed the Shinagawa works to move into the manufacturing of new models.
-The works management didn’t feel sure of success of it because the 1200 cc model was approved by the military and has been sold in great numbers.
+In the late 1930s, it resulted in dissatisfaction of the military leaders with the fact that Japan produced foreign motorcycles.
+By this time, Harley-Davidson released the E model equipped with a 1000 cc OHV engine and proposed the Shinagawa works to start the manufacturing of new models.
+The works management didn’t feel sure of accepting the offer due to the 1200 cc model was approved by the military and has been sold in great numbers.

-In 1937, Japan entered the Second Sino-Japanese War.
-The Shinagawa works couldn’t satisfy the heightened needs of the military.
-In order to meet the demand, the Japan Army signed a contract with Nihon Nai-Enki (aka Nihon Nainenki) for manufacturing of 1200 cc flathead motorcycles under “Kurogane” name (aka Kuro Hagane, Kurogano or Kurogano-Go), which means “Black iron”.
+In 1937, Japan entered the Second Sino-Japanese War and Shinagawa works couldn’t satisfy the heightened needs of the military.
+In order to meet the demand, the Japan Army signed a contract with Nihon Nai-Enki (aka Nihon Nainenki) for the manufacturing of 1200 cc flathead motorcycles under the “Kurogane” name (aka Kuro Hagane, Kurogano or Kurogano-Go), which means “Black iron”.

-Kurogane equipped with a 1260 cc engine has been dubbed the “two-storey bike” due to its size and a clearance of 20 cm, which was quite a challenge for the short-statured Japanese.
-Indeed, Kurogane was one and a half as big as Rikuo.
-Motorcycle was stabilized by a sidecar.
-Kurogane Type 95 were supposedly used for conveyance of officers owing to the motorcycles’ sophisticated & executive look.
+Kurogane Type 95 equipped with a 1260 cc engine has been dubbed the “two-storey bike” due to its size and a huge clearance of 20 cm.
+Kurogane was one and a half as big as Rikuo and required a sidecar to stabilize the motorcycle.
+Kurogane Type 95 was supposedly used for the conveyance of officers owing to the motorcycles’ sophisticated and executive exterior.

-Speedometers had been produced by Osaka Meter Company, magneto and all wiring by Mitsubishi, one-key ignition system and the front electric lighting system by Koito Seisakusho Tokyo.
+Speedometers have been produced by Osaka Meter Company, magneto and all wiring by Mitsubishi, one-key ignition system, and the front electric lighting system by Koito Seisakusho Tokyo.

 |Manufacturer||Nihon Nai-Nenki, Japan|